hydrodynamicstability/hydrodynamicstability/README.md

 ### Christopher Tong's GitHub site

-Data professional; scholar; critic.
+Data professional; physical scientist; scholar; critic.

 I have an M.S. in applied statistics and a Ph.D. in physics from Purdue University.
-I have been a biostatistician since 2002.
+I was a biostatistician from 2002-2024.

 <!--I am a permanent member of the American Physical Society (APS), American Geophysical Union (AGU), International Chinese Statistical Association (ICSA), Mathematical Association of America (MAA), and Society of Industrial and Applied Mathematics (SIAM).
 I am currently also a member of the American Meteorological Society (AMS), American Statistical Association (ASA), and American Association for the Advancement of Science (AAAS).-->